Our application process has three stages.

 Finally, with admission committee approval, you may be invited to an orientation at our training center.
 This third step allows the applicant to see the training center and meet the trainers.

 This process keeps in mind that applying for a service dog should be accessible to veterans.
 The applicant can seek information of the training programs to see if it is a good fit for their medical treatment plan.

 The STAR dog and training program is our main mission.
 This program selects dogs from shelters and rescues, places them in our prison housed dog training program, and then pairs them with veteran candidates.

-The program starts with education on service dog laws, dog behavior, etc. Training exposure and pairing with a STAR dog, and then weekly sessions at the Training Center and daily training on their own.
-Training continues for at least a year while earning Canine Good Citizen, Community Canine, Public Access, and Urban Canine testing.
+The program starts with education on service dog laws, dog behavior, training exposure and finally being paired with a STAR dog.
+After pairing, weekly sessions at the Training Center and daily training on their own continues for about a year while earning Canine Good Citizen, Task Training, and Public Access testing.

 Bring Your Own Dog

 Sometimes our veterans have formed a bond with a dog already in their home.
 With the Bring Your Own Dog program, once the veteran is accepted, the dog will be evaluated to determine training as a service dog.
 Some of the criteria for the dog is;